MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/frames.md

 <!-- ====================================================================== -->
 ## Sending and receiving messages

+Messages can be sent between the native app and JavaScript code that's in an iframe:
-You can send and receive messages between native app and JavaScript code in iframe.
-Messages are sent from iframe in an HTML page (via JavaScript) and are received by the host app.
+*  You can send messages from JavaScript in an iframe in an HTML page to the host app.
+*  You can send messages from the host app to JavaScript in an iframe in an HTML page.

 #### Sending web messages from an iframe to the host app